kavvykav/TWIC-Project/README.md

 maritime ports, written in Rust.
 Below you can find instructions for installing and using each component of the TWIC system.

-> [!IMPORTANT]
-> The checkpoint code must be run on a Raspberry Pi connected to an RFID and
-> fingerprint sensor as shown in the docs.

 ## Getting Started

 In depth documentation can be found in our [docs](./docs/README.md).